rossumai/docile/README.md

 # Data

-Download dataset from [google drive](https://drive.google.com/file/d/1I4sf75dSEgnVEWE7MUZQX7BG98ivAYk6/view?usp=share_link) and unzip it into the `data/` folder.
+Download dataset from [google drive](https://drive.google.com/file/d/1I4sf75dSEgnVEWE7MUZQX7BG98ivAYk6/view?usp=share_link) and unzip it into the `data/` folder or work with the zipped dataset directly in a read-only mode (i.e., caching on disk for images must be turned off).

 ## Pre-computed OCR